MCP Servers

 Current Status: Implemented with Comprehensive Test Suite

-This MCP server is fully implemented against the official LedFX 2.1.2 API and validated with 66 automated tests plus continuous integration checks.
+This MCP server is implemented against current LedFX APIs and validated with automated tests plus continuous integration checks.
 The implementation fixes critical API issues (virtuals vs devices) and adds advanced features like palette management, natural language scene creation, and AI-powered recommendations.

 Important Notes

-1. API Corrections Applied: Effects are now correctly applied to virtuals (not devices), matching LedFX 2.1.2 API
+1. API Corrections Applied: Effects are correctly applied to virtuals (not devices), matching current LedFX API behavior

-2. Comprehensive Testing: 66 tests covering unit, integration, and E2E scenarios - all passing
+2. Comprehensive Testing: 34 tests covering unit and E2E scenarios - all passing

 3. CI/CD Pipeline: GitHub Actions workflow with lint, build, test, and coverage jobs